Division of Flynn

-The Division of Flynn is an Australian Electoral Division in Queensland.
+The Division of Flynn is an Australian electoral division in the state of Queensland.
+It stretches along the Pacific coast from north of Bundaberg to south of Rockhampton, comprising Gladstone.

-The current MP is Colin Boyce, a member of the Liberal National Party of Queensland.
-He was first elected in 2022.
+Since 2022 its MP has been Colin Boyce of the National Party.

 Geography

-Federal electoral division boundaries in Australia are determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
+Federal electoral division boundaries in Australia are determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission (AEC).
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

+The electorate generally extends west from the port city of Gladstone, as far as the Central Highlands town of Emerald.

 History

 The division was created in 2006, following a redistribution of seats in the state.
 It was first contested at the 2007 federal election.
-The electorate generally extends west from the port city of Gladstone, as far as the Central Highlands town of Emerald.

 It was named after John Flynn, founder of the Royal Flying Doctor Service.

 Formation

-In June 2006, the Australian Electoral Commission announced that the new federal electorate in Queensland to be created for the 2007 election would be named Wright in honour of Judith Wright for her life as a "poet and in the areas of arts, conservation and indigenous affairs in Queensland and Australia".
+In June 2006, the AEC announced that the new federal electorate in Queensland to be created for the 2007 election would be named Wright in honour of Judith Wright for her life as a "poet and in the areas of arts, conservation and indigenous affairs in Queensland and Australia".
 However, in September 2006 the AEC announced that, due to numerous objections from people fearing the name may be linked to disgraced former Queensland ALP leader Keith Wright, it would name the seat after John Flynn.

 The city of Gladstone, home to 40% of Flynn's voters, has long been a Labor stronghold.
 However, the rural areas vote in equally large numbers for the Liberal National Party.